giongto35/cloud-morph/README.md

 ## Introduction

 CloudMorph is a decentralized, self-hosted cloud gaming/cloud application platform.
 Users can quickly spawn up a cloud gaming service with minimal configuration.
 By leveraging the ease of deployment, CloudMorph goal is to build a decentralized cloud application network with app providers and consumers.
-CloudMorph has to cope with different technical challenges from OS to Cloud, such as Low-Latency Streaming, Video/Audio encoding pipeline and optimization, Windows application Virtualization in headless server, OS event simulation, NAT traversal, P2P network structurization, etc.
+CloudMorph copes with different technical challenges from OS to Cloud, such as Low-Latency Streaming, Video/Audio encoding pipeline and optimization, Windows application Virtualization in headless server, OS event simulation, NAT traversal, P2P network structurization, etc.
 Unlike [CloudRetro](https://github.com/giongto35/cloud-game), a completed Cloud Gaming solution for Retro Game run on its dedicated cloud infrastructure, CloudMorph decentralized hosting works to users with any Windows Games/Applications by a generic and modularized solution.

 **Discord**: [Join Us](https://discord.gg/ux2rDqwu2W)